Note: This page is for 1990s outfielder Juan Gonzalez; for the 2010s minor league pitcher, click here.

 In the 1989-1990 winter ball season, Juan hit .269/~.345/.500 for the Criollos de Caguas and hit 9 home runs, one less than Puerto Rican Winter League leader Greg Vaughn.
 He played in the 1990 Caribbean Series.

-Gonzalez then put on a power display for the 1990 Oklahoma City 89ers.
+Gonzalez then put on a power display for the AAA Oklahoma City 89ers in 1990.
 The youngster led the American Association in home runs (29), RBI (101) and total bases (252).
-He made the AA All-Star outfield alongside Lankford and Bernard Gilkey and was named the league MVP.
+He made the American Association All-Star outfield alongside Lankford and Bernard Gilkey and was named the league MVP.
 Baseball America named him the top prospect in the league in a poll of managers.
 He hit .258/~.343/.508 for the 89ers.
 In the AAA All-Star Game, Gonzalez hit 4th for the AL prospects and played DH.
 He went 2 for 5 with a double, one of the game's two homers (a shot called "colossal" by Baseball America), two runs and two RBI in the AL's 8-5 loss.
 Gonzalez got another September call-up and did far better this time, batting .289/.316/.522 for the 1990 Rangers.

 1991-1999: Glory days in Texas

-Gonzalez was a regular starter for the 1991 Rangers at age 21, hitting .264/.321/.479 with 27 HR and 102 RBI, almost duplicating his prior year in Oklahoma City.
-He was 7th in the 1991 AL in RBI.
+Gonzalez was a regular starter for the Rangers at age 21 in 1991, hitting .264/.321/.479 with 27 HR and 102 RBI, almost duplicating his prior year in Oklahoma City.
+He was 7th in the American League in RBI.
 Gonzalez came up as a centerfielder, as did Sosa; the Rangers opted to keep Gonzalez and trade Sosa.
 Gonzalez eventually settled into right field, where he had a decent arm and adequate speed, but never looked entirely comfortable fielding fly balls and extra-base hits.
 His value was largely as a hitter, anyway.